NadunSanjeevana/QuizApp/README.md

 - **Spring Boot:** The primary framework for building the backend.
 - **PostgreSQL:** The database used to store quiz and question data.
 - **Spring Security:** For securing API endpoints.
-- **[Other Libraries/Technologies]:** Mention any other libraries or technologies used in your project.

 ## Database Setup